bcritt1/H-S-Documentation/scripts/farmshare/readme.md

 #SBATCH --error=/home/%u/err/huggingface.%j		# the err file is usually more helpful, as it outputs any error messages your code produces.
 Because you're submitting your job and not running interactively, you don't get to see these errors as they happen
 #SBATCH -c 1						# tells slurm to run the job on 1 core.
 Unless you've parallelized your code so it can run separate processes on separate hardware, this will usually be 1
 #SBATCH --mem=32GB					# tells slurm how much memory to use.
 For many users, this is the primary benefit of hpc.
 My pretty beefy machine at home has 32 GB of RAM, and that's probably 2-4x what most people have.
 However, I couldn't use all those 32GB for a job, because the computer itself needs memory to run.
 On an hpc system, you can devote more memory (and exactly the amount) you need for a job.
 If jobs are failing on your personal machines, you may ***need*** hpc to do your research.
 							# Everything below here (the lines without #s) are shell commands and not communicating with slurm.
-That means you
-could tell it to ```cd``` or any other number of the commands we have learned today. source /farmshare/home/groups/srcc/cesta_workshop/miniconda3/bin/activate		# activates the anaconda environment I set up, which basically contains the python libraries we invoke in our py script python3 /farmshare/home/groups/srcc/cesta_workshop/huggingface/huggingface.py		# runs our py script with python3
+source /farmshare/home/groups/srcc/cesta_workshop/miniconda3/bin/activate		# activates the anaconda environment I set up, which basically contains the python libraries we invoke in our py script python3 /farmshare/home/groups/srcc/cesta_workshop/huggingface/huggingface.py		# runs our py script with python3